A pathname, string, or file-stream.

 If this is non-nil, then the pathname pointed to by a symbolic link appears in the output whether or not this file actually exists.
 If

 :link-transparency is non-nil and

-nil (this is the default on UNIX/Linux/Mac OS X), then symbolic links to nonexistent files do not appear.
+nil (this is the default on non-Windows platforms), then symbolic links to nonexistent files do not appear.

 directory returns truenames, conforming to the ANSI specification for Common Lisp.
 Some programs may depend on the old behavior, however (and